sebprest/customer-feedback-app/README.md

 Clear and consistent visual design is central to a positive user experience.
 While visual flair is clearly missing from this project, I have done my best to implement styles that are functional and maintainable.

+### User experience considerations

+At the moment, the `rating` field on the review form is a `number` input, and the rating of each review is rendered as a number in the review list.
+This is counterintuitive for users who are accustomed to representing ratings as stars or other symbols that are easily to visually identify at a glance.
+Given time to implement this, I would like to instead create a system that uses stars to represent ratings.

 ### Accessibility

 Though significant attention was given to accessibility while implementing this project by adding features such as `htmlFor` on form labels and [Autoprefixer](https://github.com/postcss/autoprefixer) in the Less build phase, there are more optimisations that can potentially be made to improve screen reader and browser compatibility.
 These include polyfilling language features, transpiling to ES5 using a tool such as Babel, and giving further consideration to ARIA landmarks.